-As noted above in Item 4, and more fully described in the disclosure brochure that ClearBridge shares with FTPPG and certain other affiliated managers (see ClearBridge/FTPPG Retail Client Brochure), ClearBridge participates as an investment adviser on a subadvisory basis through FTPPG in certain wrap programs.
-In these arrangements, FTPPG contracts with wrap sponsors to provide discretionary investment advisory services to their clients.
+As noted above in Item 4, and more fully described in the disclosure brochure that ClearBridge shares with FTPPG and certain other affiliated managers (see ClearBridge/FTPPG Retail Client Brochure), ClearBridge participates as an investment adviser on a subadvisory basis through FTPPG in certain SMA Programs.
+In these arrangements, FTPPG contracts with SMA Program sponsors to provide discretionary investment advisory services to their clients.
 ClearBridge provides FTPPG with instructions that FTPPG either implements and trades or provides to the sponsors for their implementation and trading.
-ClearBridge may also participate in non-discretionary wrap programs where FTPPG delivers ClearBridge's recommendations to the sponsors which determine whether to use the model.
+ClearBridge may also participate in non-discretionary SMA Programs where FTPPG delivers ClearBridge's recommendations to the sponsors which determine whether to use the model.
 Further, FTPPG's trading desk generally trades ClearBridge Private Client accounts in situations where the client has directed that ClearBridge use the services of one broker-dealer.
 See discussion of directed brokerage in Item 12 below.

-Furthermore, ClearBridge has a relationship with FTPPG in which ClearBridge supports FTPPG in the following functional areas: management, legal, compliance, technology, finance and human resources.
-Moreover, ClearBridge's CEO is FTPPG's CEO, ClearBridge's Head of Client Service is FTPPG's Chief Operating Officer, ClearBridge's Chief Financial Officer is FTPPG's CFO, and ClearBridge's Chief Compliance Officer is FTPPG's CFO, and ClearBridge employees are dual-hatted into FTPPG and vice versa.
+Furthermore, ClearBridge has a relationship with FTPPG in which ClearBridge supports FTPPG in the following functional areas pursuant to a services agreement between them: management, legal, compliance, technology, finance and human resources.
+Moreover, ClearBridge's Chief Executive Officer is FTPPG's Chief Executive Officer, ClearBridge's Head of Client Service is FTPPG's Chief Operating Officer, ClearBridge's General Counsel is FTPPG's General Counsel and ClearBridge's Chief Compliance Officer is FTPPG's Chief Compliance Officer.

-CLEARBRIDGE INVESTMENTS LIMITED

-CLEARBRIDGE INVESTMENTS (NORTH AMERICA) PTY LIMITED
+CLEARBRIDGE INVESTMENTS LIMITED CLEARBRIDGE INVESTMENTS (NORTH AMERICA) PTY LIMITED

-ClearBridge has a relationship with its affiliates, ClearBridge Investments Limited and its SEC-registered subsidiary ClearBridge Investments (North America) Pty Limited (collectively, "CIL"), pursuant to which ClearBridge has integrated CIL's business functions into its own and the two entities share personnel.
+ClearBridge has a relationship with its affiliates, ClearBridge Investments Limited and its SEC-registered subsidiary ClearBridge Investments (North America) Pty Limited (collectively, "CIL"), pursuant to which ClearBridge has integrated CIL's business functions into its own and the entities' personnel provide functional services to all three entities pursuant to services arrangements between them.
 CIL specializes in infrastructure mandates.
 See Item 5.
-To facilitate the relationship, all ClearBridge employees are dual-hatted into CIL and vice versa.
-ClearBridge's Chief Executive Officer is also CIL's CEO and its portfolio managers report to ClearBridge's CIO.
-The various functional heads of CIL report to their counterparts in ClearBridge (e.g., Chief Financial Officer, General Counsel, Chief Operating Officer, etc.).
+ClearBridge's Chief Executive Officer is also CIL's Chief Executive Officer and its portfolio managers report to ClearBridge's Chief Investment Officer.
+The various functional heads of CIL report to their counterparts in ClearBridge (e.g., General Counsel, Chief Operating Officer, etc.).
 So as to prevent any conflicts of interest from arising, especially in view of the fact that ClearBridge traders trade for CIL accounts and vice versa, CIL compliance policies were amended to mirror ClearBridge's.
 In that way, all accounts are treated the same.